Stephen Baldwin – Parent Representative

 I run my own consultancy and interim management company called Fourscore Consulting Limited.

-For twelve years prior to this I was Managing Director for Local World in the South East, which publishes newspapers and websites like the Kent and Sussex Courier/kentandsussexcourier.
+For twelve years prior to this I was Managing Director for Local World in the South East, which publishes newspapers and websites like the Kent and Sussex Courier/across Kent, Surrey, Sussex Hertfordshire and Essex.
+I have worked in newspapers pretty much all of my career, having started at the age of 19 selling advertising space at the East Grinstead Courier.

 I was brought up in Sussex and went to Uplands Community College in Wadhurst.
 Apart from seven years working in the East Midlands I have lived in the area all my life and currently live in Heathfield.
-I have one son who attended the College for his entire secondary education including sixth form and left in the summer of 2015 to pursue a career in web design.
+I have one son who attended the College for his entire secondary education including sixth form and left in the summer of 2015.
+I currently have one neice and one nephew who attend the College in Year 7.

 In my spare time I enjoy spending time with my son and I play the organ at local churches in Ticehurst and Ewhurst.
 I am actively involved in the campaign to bring a swimming pool to Heathfield.
 I am the link governor for Media and also Chair of the Governing Body.